Uniruledness of some moduli spaces of pointed spin curves: Introduction

-The moduli space $\sgn$ of $2n$-pointed spin curves of genus $g$ parametrizes tuples $(X, x_1, \dots, x_{2n}, \eta)$ where $(X, x_1, \dots, x_{2n})$ is a $2n$-pointed smooth curve of genus $g$ and $\eta$ is a line bundle on $X$ such that $\eta^{\otimes 2} = \omega_X(-x_1 - \dots - x_{2n})$.
-The natural forgetful map $\pi_{g , 2n} : \sgn \rarr \Mrond_{g, 2n}$ is finite of degree $2^{2g}$.
 These moduli spaces are in close connection with the classical moduli spaces of spin curves.
 A spin curve of genus $g$ is a pair $[X, \eta]$ where $\eta$ is a line bundle on $X$ such that $\eta^{\otimes 2} = \omega_X$, and the moduli space of spin curves of genus $g$ is denoted by $\Srond_g$.
 We say that a spin curve $[X, \eta]$ is even (resp. odd) if $h^0(X, \eta)$ is even (resp. odd).
 In the simultaneous papers \cite{mumford1971theta} and \cite{atiyah1971riemann} it was shown that even and odd spin curves do not mix.
 This means that given a family of spin curves over a connected base, the parity is constant.
 As a consequence of this, $\sg$ splits into two connected components $\sg^+$ and $\sg^-$, the moduli spaces of even and odd spin curves respectively.
 We denote by $\sgbar^+$ and $\sgbar^-$ the Cornalba compactifications of these moduli spaces, cf. \cite{cornalba1989moduli}.